aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 * AWS managed keys - The keys are stored in your account and are managed by AWS KMS (AWS KMS charges apply).
 * Customer managed keys - The keys are stored in your account and are created, owned, and managed by you.
 You have full control over the KMS keys (AWS KMS charges apply).

-The following is an example of how to configure an instance of the `TableV2` construct with encryption using an AWS owned key:
+The following is an example of how to configure `TableV2` with encryption using an AWS owned key:

 ```ts
 const table = new dynamodb.TableV2(this, 'Table', {